-BD Columbia CNA Agar with 5% Sheep Blood, Improved II is an improved medium for the isolation and cultivation of many aerobically growing Gram positive micro-organisms, e.g., streptococci, staphylococci, Listeria spp and others.
-The medium allows a faster detection of staphylococci, enterococci and streptococci and a better inhibition of Gram negative bacteria than Columbia CNA Agar with 5% Sheep Blood.
+BD Columbia CNA Agar with 5% Sheep Blood is a standard medium for the isolation and cultivation of many aerobically growing Gram positive micro-organisms, e.g., streptococci, staphylococci, coryneforms, Listeria spp and others.
+When incubated anaerobically, it may also be used for the isolation of Gram positive strict anaerobes.